weinerjm/vgm2wav/README.md

 Verbose output is enabled with the `-b` option.

 ### Output
-By default, the output is to 44.1 kHz RIFF Wave format.
+The output is 44.1 kHz RIFF WAVE format.

 ## License
 This software is available under the Lesser GNU Public License v2.1.